QCrypt/website-2021/content/online-conference.md

 All partipants of QCrypt 2021 are bound to the [code of conduct](/code-of-conduct-online) which in particular states that they have to represent themselves by the full name that they use for their professional work.
 Violations of the code of conduct should be reported as [indicated here](/code-of-conduct-online).

 ### Tutorial talks, Invited talks
-The tutorial and invited talks are given live on the zoom webinar, and simultaneously streamed to YouTube.
+The tutorial and invited talks are given live on the Zoom webinar, and simultaneously streamed to YouTube.
 Webinar participants can ask questions via Slack.
-The speaker will answer the most important questions after the talk on zoom.
+The speaker will answer the most important questions after the talk on Zoom.
 After each session, the speaker is moving over to the “Meet the Speakers” tab in the “Presentation area” of meetanyway and will be available there to answer more individual questions (as it is usually the case at real-life conferences).
 The tutorial and invited talks are recorded and will be made available on the YouTube channel for offline watching.

 ### Contributed talks
 The [list of accepted papers](/speakers) is here.
 After making a 20-25 minute video of their talks available before the conference, the live "online" part of presenting contributed articles is divided into thematic sessions.
 In each session, 3 to 4 contributed articles will be presented by means of a 5 minute talk each, followed by a panel discussion involving the speakers of the session and moderated by some members of the program committee.